 This annual symposium provides a rich opportunity for students to present scholarly work to a student, faculty, and staff audience to celebrate the academic excellence that is central to the Mission of the University.
 Undergraduate and graduate students in any major are encouraged to submit posters, present a paper at a concurrent session, or present a creative work.

-Lewis students are active global citizens, travelling on mission trips throughout the world to countries such as Bolivia and the Philippines, and supporting their community through volunteerism.
+Lewis students are active global citizens, traveling on mission trips throughout the world to countries such as Bolivia and the Philippines, and supporting their community through volunteerism.
 The opportunity to give back begins before classes even start with Welcome Days “SOAR into Community,” where nearly 500 students go out into the community and work on various community service projects.

 Lewis University is a Catholic University in the Lasallian tradition.
 Following the teachings of St. John Baptist de La Salle, the patron saint of educators and founder of the De La Salle Christian Brothers, Lewis faculty are devoted to great teaching.
 Each year, a faculty member is awarded the Distinguished Lasallian Educator Award for excellence in teaching and is chosen because of their devotion to student learning and to the University Mission.